Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners: Discriminative Latent Diffusion Models

-\textbf{Dynamic Attention Head Weighting} We propose a method for adjusting the weights of different heads in the cross-attention of our model.
-The classifier-free guidance~\citep{ho2022classifier} is a technique that encourages the DPM to sample images that are likely to belong to a certain class by using the gradient of the log probability of the class given the image.
+\paragraph{Dynamic Attention Head Weighting} We propose a method for adjusting the weights of different attention heads in the cross-attention of our model.
+The classifier guidance~\citep{ho2022classifier} is a technique that encourages the DPM to sample images that are likely to belong to a certain class by using the gradient of the log probability of the class given the image.
 This is done by adding a term to the loss function that is proportional to the gradient of the log probability of the class given the image.
-Inspired by them, where they use classifier-free guidance for diffusion models and demonstrate that it is possible to guide the learning of diffusion models by using a representation that is learned to maximize the mutual information between the input and the output, we compute the gradient of the output of each attention head with respect to the input, and use this gradient to weight the contribution of each head to the final output of the model as follows: where $\odot$ is element-wise multiplication, $A_h \in \mathbb{R}^{n \times m}$ denotes the $h$-th head's attention weight matrix, and $\frac{\partial f(A)}{\partial A_h}$ computes the gradient of model $\mathrm{F}(\cdot)$ along $A_h$.
-The $(i, j)$-th element of $\operatorname{Attr}_h(A)$ is computed for the interaction between input token $x_i$ and $x_j$ in terms of the $h$-th attention head.
+Inspired by~\cite{ho2022classifier,diffusion_beats_gan} which demonstrate the possibility of guiding the learning of diffusion models by using a representation, that is learned to maximize the mutual information between the input and the output, we compute the gradient of the output of each attention head with respect to the input, and use this gradient to weight the contribution of each head to the final output of the model as follows: where $\odot$ is element-wise multiplication, $A_h \in \mathbb{R}^{n \times m}$ denotes the $h$-th head's attention weight matrix, and $\frac{\partial f(A)}{\partial A_h}$ computes the gradient of model $f(\cdot)$ along $A_h$.
+The $(i, j)$-th element of $\operatorname{Attr}_h(A)$ computes the interaction in terms of the $h$-th attention head.
+The gradient weights are detached and utilized solely as scalar multipliers during training.
 By adjusting these weights during training, we are able to estimate the gradient flow, keep the most essential token alignment, guide the matching process between text and image and achieve better performance in our task.